Lily010304/Lily010304/README.md

 😄 Pronouns: She/Her

+##### ⚡ Fun fact: I prefer to search for hours than ask for help, my two biggest dreams are to work with NASA to explore space and work as a Detective to solve crimes.

 ## 🌱 Passion for Learning

 I have a strong passion for continuous learning and am dedicated to self-improvement through self-learning.
 I love thinking outside the box 🎨, using critical thinking in every aspect of my life 🧠, and tackling complex problems and puzzles 🧩.
 My love for solving problems drives me to work on real-world projects that challenge my skills and help me grow professionally.